 Separation anxiety is a real problem faced by dogs as well as their owners.
 In simple terms, this refers to the dogs acting out when they fear their guardians are about to leave them to go outside.
 Many families that have adopted a new pet during the Covid-19 lockdown order will face this issue when they finally start going out to their work or schools.
-You would need to teach your dog the idea that there will be times when you are not with them, but you will always come back.
+Treatments such as the use of CBD products may help your dog in many aspects of separation anxiety, but it is important to teach your dog the idea that there will be times when you can’t be with them and that you will always come back.

 Symptoms of Separation Anxiety